DanielJSottile/programming-notes/notes.md

 - `mkdir -p` (doesn't error if it already exists) (it creates parent directories so it lets you add (or destroy) multiple at once)

-- for mkdir/rmdir -p, it is "idempotent" meaning that when you perform an action, it will always end up at the same state, or if you run it twice, it won't do anything the second time but it will succeed.
+- for `mkdir/rmdir -p`, it is "idempotent" meaning that when you perform an action, it will always end up at the same state, or if you run it twice, it won't do anything the second time but it will succeed.

 ---

-- `echo` - prints all of its arguments i.e echo "Hello World"
+- `echo` - prints all of its arguments i.e `echo "Hello World"`

 - single quotes also work, like in Python.